CSC207-2022F-UofT/course-project-kronos/README.md

 Logging in leads to the Menu page which has options for the features: Habits, Tasks, Categories, Data Visualization and Timer.
 The user can then choose any of them and they will be led to the corresponding page.

+NOTICE: The UI for the features are not currently connected properly to the main UI, so the user needs to run the following files for each feature:
+- MainUI : User feature
+- HabitProfileScreen : Habit Feature
+- ToDoListMain : Category and Tasks Features (has makeshift user data)
+- TimerScreen : Tomato Timer Feature
+- Database Visualization Feature has no UI, database is mostly backend

 ## Graphical User Interface

 ## 1. Feature: User